 This is the simplest way to implement responsive images, lower traffic costs, or just try us out without investing too much time into migration.

-Specify the domain names that host your files.
-The Proxy will recognize these domains and deliver files successfully.
-You can add one or more domains in the Proxy dialog window.
+- Specify the allowed domain names that host your files.
+The Proxy will recognize these domains and block delivery from others.

 By default, Uploadcare creates a proxy endpoint for every project automatically: